External Ids for ITGA7 Gene

 The protein encoded by this gene belongs to the integrin alpha chain family.
 Integrins are heterodimeric integral membrane proteins composed of an alpha chain and a beta chain.
 They mediate a wide spectrum of cell-cell and cell-matrix interactions, and thus play a role in cell migration, morphologic development, differentiation, and metastasis.
 This protein functions as a receptor for the basement membrane protein laminin-1.
 It is mainly expressed in skeletal and cardiac muscles and may be involved in differentiation and migration processes during myogenesis.
 Defects in this gene are associated with congenital myopathy.
 Alternatively spliced transcript variants encoding different isoforms have been noted for this gene. [provided by RefSeq, Feb 2009]

 GeneCards Summary for ITGA7 Gene

 ITGA7 (Integrin, Alpha 7) is a Protein Coding gene.
-Diseases associated with ITGA7 include whipple disease and muscular dystrophy, congenital, due to itga7 deficiency.
+Diseases associated with ITGA7 include muscular dystrophy, congenital, due to itga7 deficiency and whipple disease.
 Among its related pathways are PI3K-Akt signaling pathway and Regulation of actin cytoskeleton.
 GO annotations related to this gene include protein heterodimerization activity and cell adhesion molecule binding.
 An important paralog of this gene is ITGA8.